AltGr/opam-wiki/Tutorial.md

   switch* therefore takes the time it needs for your system to compile OCaml 4.00.0.

-* `opam switch -install 4.00.0` will install OCaml 4.00.0, but will not switch to it immediately.
-You have to manually do `opam switch 4.00.0` in order to do so.

 * `opam switch -remove <version>` will just delete an opam-installed compiler from your system, thus freeing some disk space.